pointvy/pointvy/README.md

 ## Examples

-Also test is without the `--ignore-unfixed` option to see the difference:
+Also test it without the `--ignore-unfixed` option to see the difference:

 ```bash
 --ignore-unfixed mariadb